Arctic Circle Trail: Geography and terrain

-The entirety of the trail is north of the arctic circle, hence the name.
+The entirety of the trail is north of the Arctic Circle, hence the name.
 While 80% of Greenland is covered in ice sheets, the trail travels from the edge of the ice cap to the western coast of the island.
 The trail covers parts of traditional hunting grounds now recognized as a UNESCO World Heritage Site, the Aasivissuit – Nipisat: Inuit Hunting Ground between Ice and Sea, though it was officially established in 1998.

 Approximately the first 17 km of the trail is along a gravel road, with the rest of it on single track hiking trail that is sparsely marked by cairns.
 The trail does not have any significant mountain passes to cross, reaching a maximum altitude of 450 m.
 It passes by numerous lakes, river crossings, and boggy terrain.
-During summer the route is largely snow free, but during spring, fall, and winter it requires skis, snowmobiles, or dog sleds to travel.
+During summer, the route is largely snow free; however, during spring, fall, and winter, it requires skis, snowmobiles, or dog sleds to travel.